Sonicious/SlurmCourse/02-scripts/README.md

 ## Exercise

 1. Run the `HelloSlurm.sh` script on the cluster.
-2. Change the file `HelloSlurm.slurm` and check the status while running it.
+1. Change the file `HelloSlurm.slurm` and check the status while running it.
-3.
+1. Try to exceed the time limitation you give yourself and find out what happens.
+1. Experiment around with small scripts using your favorite Programming language.